 Firstly, the Embroidery Project works with the local indigenous population to conserve their cultural identity and artistic expression by providing a sustainable income from their hand-produced embroidery.
 Here guests can meet with members of the Zuleta community.
 Hand embroidery has been an important part of their artistic and cultural expression for centuries.
 The project aims to keep this art form alive in the community through educational components.
 Additionally, it provides the local people with a sustainable form of income through their own embroidery shop.

-Secondly, the Educational Project funds 14 basic needs scholarships and the stewardship of the Zuleta Library, where children can gain assistance with their schoolwork and the larger community can benefit from classes on organic agriculture, responsible citizenship, recycling, and sustainable living.
-There is also a Conservation Project dedicated to protecting seven rescued condors at Hacienda Zuleta and the Archaeology Project for the preservation and ongoing research of Caranqui, the largest Pre-Incan archaeology site in the region.
+Secondly, the Educational Project funds 14 basic needs scholarships and the stewardship of the Zuleta Library.
+Here children can gain assistance with their schoolwork and the larger community can benefit from classes on organic agriculture, responsible citizenship, recycling, and sustainable living.
+Moreover, local children spend their afternoon here, receiving help with homeworking, reading, and playing.

 Condor Huasi Project

 In 2019, Ker & Downey expanded its support to include the foundation’s conservation efforts.
 The Condor Huasi Project is dedicated to protecting seven rescued condors at Hacienda Zuleta.
 After the birth of Illapa, a young male, in 2019, the Galo Plaza Lasso Foundation proudly announced the birth of a new Andean condor chick in its Condor Huasi center in November 2020.
 The hatching of this female, named Toa, is a special event as she is the very first chick of the pair Coya and Tarishka, who became the second captive breeding pair of the country.
 This birth occurred within the framework of the national program for the conservation of the species.